nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 **:information_source: Note:**<br>
-* You can use `add` and `newdev` command interchangeably as both achieves the same result.
-Users have the option to choose the one which suits them.
+* The `add` command allows for numbers and other special characters for the `name` parameter.
+This is to allow for more flexibility with naming.
 </div>
 <br>